ucsb-cs48/ucsb-cs48.github.io/_topics/retros.md

 * The website [Retro-mat](https://retromat.org/en/) contains over 100 activities in English (and six other languages including 中文) that retro leaders can choose from.

+* An Agile Coach named Ben Linders has a catalog of [Retro Exercises](https://www.benlinders.com/exercises/) on his website.

 * Spotify (yes, that Spotify) has a [Spotify Retro Kit](https://labs.spotify.com/2017/12/15/spotify-retro-kit/) that they've put together to help their teams run successful retros.